Voice of Free North Korea

 Yongmi Park grew up in North Korea, but now lives in the north of England with her family.
 "Under a Different Sky" is a nine minute film, produced by Panos London and made in collaboration with Mrs. Park.
 She describes the circumstances leading up to her forced marriage in China, and how on escape, she was sentenced to hard labour in North Korea.
 This video is her story of survival; and here is the blog with contributions from Mrs. Park, Paul Harraby (director), Betsy Kawamura (project initiator) and Siobhan Warrington of Panos London.

 This pdf below describes the general background history of Mrs. Park, from her family situation in the DPRK, turbulent life of exile in China, human trafficking, and hardships of surviving both Chinese and North Korean prisons.
-Intro pdf
+Intro pdf in korean.

 Wednesday 18th June 2014, Lord Alton of Liverpool spoke on “Prospects for Change in North Korea” Please read here